What Is a DDoS Attack?

 [Featured image] A cybersecurity analyst is working with physical servers while holding a laptop.

-Attacks can last for several hours, and in severe cases, prevail for multiple days.
+Attacks can last for several hours and, in severe cases, prevail for multiple days.
 Many businesses and organizations rely heavily on their online platforms so a DDoS attack can come with significant consequences.

 How to prevent DDoS attacks